What does the STP mean for your area?

 - To reconfigure the three acute hospitals in order to deliver the highest quality of emergency and planned care.

-Hospital Mergers: continued from above: is to designate Royal Bournemouth Hospital (RBH) as the county’s major emergency hospital leaving Poole Hospital for planned care.
+The Royal Bournemouth Hospital (RBH) is to be designated as the county’s major emergency hospital leaving Poole Hospital for planned care.
 Meanwhile Dorset County Hospital would remain both a planned and emergency care hospital with changes to its maternity and paediatric services under discussion.

 No preferred option has been set out for the future of paediatric services and maternity services at Dorset County Hospital, with ongoing discussions taking place between the Dorchester hospital and Yeovil District Hospital regarding the possible integration of services.